Sohamct/_connectify/README.md

 #####  Delete Post
   - User is able to delete own post

+#####  Like Post
+  - User can like those post which is uploaded by the following users.

+#####  DisLike Post
+  - User can dislike those post which is uploaded by the following users.

+#####  Show post-liked/disliked user
+  - User can see the list if user who has liked/disliked the post.

 ##### Read Post
   - Only own + following users post are visible.